-Senate Bill 615, introduced in late August, is a repeat of the “Good Jobs for Michigan” subsidy experiment, which expired in 2019.
-This time, it’s called the “Michigan Employment Opportunity Program.”
-The “Good Jobs” experiment was itself a repackaged version of the failed and defunct Michigan Economic Growth Authority, or MEGA, which cost Michigan taxpayers billions with little to show for it.
+This legislation — introduced yesterday —repackages the “Good Jobs for Michigan” subsidy experiment, which expired in 2019, as the “Michigan Employment Opportunity Program.”
+The “Good Jobs” experiment was itself a repackaged version of the failed and deservedly defunct Michigan Economic Growth Authority, which cost Michigan taxpayers billions with nothing, on balance, to show for it.
 If Lansing politicians truly care about science, data or metrics (as well as practical and historical experience) than they cannot adopt Senate Bill 615.

-In 2020 the Mackinac Center analyzed state incentive programs, going back to 1983.
-We did this by creating a large database of past Michigan deals and comparing them to employment records in the National Establishment Time Series, which tracks employment and sales at businesses over time.
-We found that only three of nine program types we looked at showed a statistically significant impact on job growth.
-(That is, the job gains could not be explained by chance.)
-Even then, the benefits came at very high price of $600,000 in incentives offered per job, hardly a cost-effective subsidy.
+In 2020 the Mackinac Center published a statistical analysis of state incentive programs, going back to 1983.
+We did this by creating a large database of past Michigan deals and comparing them to employment records in the National Establishment Time Series database, which tracks employment and sales at establishments over time.
+We found that only three of nine program or program areas we analyzed showed a statistically significant impact on job growth.
+Even then, they came at a price of $600,000 in incentives offered per job, hardly a cost-effective subsidy.

-Scholars who looked at similar programs elsewhere have found an equally dismal record.
+Scholars have found that similar programs in other states are equally ineffective.
 Economist and university professor Nathan Jensen published an analysis in 2014 of the Promoting Employment Across Kansas program.
 PEAK is structured very similarly to the newly proposed Michigan program; it allows corporations to capture employee income taxes (up to 95%) that would otherwise go to the state.
 Jensen found that businesses subsidized by this program were no more likely to create jobs than similar businesses that were not.

 Over the years, literally hundreds of studies have examined the effects of business incentive programs.
 A great academic review of many of them was published in 2004.
-It concluded, “There are very good reasons — theoretical, empirical, and practical — to believe that economic development incentives have little or no impact on firm location and investment decisions.”
-Nothing published since then suggests that new programs will have better results.
+Its conclusion: “In fact, there are very good reasons — theoretical, empirical, and practical — to believe that economic development incentives have little or no impact on firm location and investment decisions.”
+There’s been nothing published since to suggest that new programs will have better results.

-You may wonder, “What do lawmakers present then in opposition to this mountain of research showing such programs to be ineffective?”
-The short answer is “nearly nothing.”
-Indeed, their evidence is on par with, “The program is effective because we say it is.”
+The reader may wonder, “What do lawmakers present then in opposition to this mountain of research showing such programs to be ineffective?”
+The short answer is nearly nothing.
+Indeed, their evidence of program effectiveness is tantamount to “The program is effective because we say it is.”

-Only once in 25 years of policy work have I seen politicians or their lieutenants defend these programs by using independent, scholarly research.
-Even then, it involved the redirection of a pointed question.
-The anecdotes that advocates of such programs do cite as success are the stuff of PR spin doctoring, not dispassionate scholarship anchored in a search of truth.
+Only once in 25 years of policy work have I seen politicians or their lieutenants make a defense of these programs by using independent, scholarly research.
+Even then, that one instance involved the redirection of a pointed question.
+The anecdotes that advocates of such programs do cite as success are the stuff of PR spin doctoring, not dispassionate scholarship anchored in search of truth.

-Members of Lansing’s political class owe us evidence that their corporate handout programs are effective before they adopt another one.
-Many scholars with no stake in Michigan’s policy fights have parsed corporate subsidy program data for years; they’ve repeatedly concluded that they don’t work.
+Those in Lansing’s political class owe us evidence that their corporate handout subsidy programs are effective before they adopt another one.
+Many scholars with no stake in Michigan’s policy fights have parsed state corporate subsidy program data for years; they’ve repeatedly concluded that they don’t work.